Carleman type inequalities for fractional relativistic operators: Introduction and main result

-As it happens with the example of the L\'evy process mentioned in the previous subsection, in our proof of the Carleman estimate with a quadratic weight we make a strong use of the analytic extension of the multiplier associated to the operator $(-\Delta+m^2)^s$.
-In this direction, let us recall a recent work by R\"uland and Wang \cite{RW}.
-They proved that, for potentials with some a priori bounds, if a solution to Problem \eqref{landis} below decays at a rate $e^{-|x|^ {1+}}$, then this solution is trivial.
+with $V \in L^\infty(\mathbb{R}^N)$.
+In a recent work, R\"uland and Wang \cite{RW} proved that, for potentials with some a priori bounds, if a solution to Problem \eqref{landis} below decays at a rate $e^{-|x|^ {1+}}$, then this solution is trivial.
 On the other hand, for $s\in(1/4,1)$ and merely bounded non-differentiable potentials, if a solution decays at a rate $e^{-|x|^ {\alpha}}$ with $\alpha>4s/(4s-1)$, then this solution must again be trivial.
 We remark that when $s\to1$, $4s/(4s-1)\to4/3$, which is the optimal exponent for the standard Laplacian, see \cite{M}.
 In fact, in \cite[Theorem 3]{RW} they provide a quantitative lower bound which leads to the mentioned unique continuation principle.
-Their result motivates us to point out how another result on unique continuation, of qualitative nature, can be obtained as a consequence of lack of analiticity:
+Their result motivates us to point out how another result on unique continuation, of qualitative nature, can be obtained as a consequence of lack of analyticity.
+Assume that $u$, the solution to Problem \ref{landis}, decays exponentially fast at infinity, i.e.